 2. Enticing high school students into the maintenance trade is difficult - When it comes down to turning a wrench or writing code, most millennials are gravitating towards tech-based higher education tracks.
 In fact, vocational-based courses like welding and auto shop classes in high schools all over the country are in sharp decline.
 A 2014 report by the California Department of Education revealed a 20% decline in vocational teachers throughout the state.
 This is largely due to the fact that most high school students are gravitating towards Science Technology Engineering Math (STEM) career tracks.
 The result is that fleets are being forced to embrace innovative technology—not just to keep up with the changing industry—but to attract potential new technicians.

 Your challenges are complex, but we can help

 Obviously these are complex problems that will require organizational shifts for many fleets.
 The good news is that we can help you and your organization move towards embracing innovation.
-With Fleetio Manage and Fleetio Drive, you can push your fleet toward better asset and driver management to improve efficiency across your entire organization.
+With Fleetio, you can push your fleet toward better asset management and improve efficiency across your entire organization.